Tech and Business Trends: Looking Ahead to the Future

 Looking Ahead

-As we look ahead to 2030, Kathryn Walter, GTPE instructor, predicts that many of these future developments will increase resiliency across industries.
+As we look ahead, Kathryn Walter, GTPE instructor, predicts that many of these future developments will increase resiliency across industries.
 “Technological improvements such as gains in machine learning have facilitated increasingly better predictions of uncertainty since about 2000, and we expect this upward trend to continue,” she remarks.
-While we will certainly have to embrace many new changes in the next ten years, these changes will create new growth opportunities and strengthen the professional workplace, creating a brighter future of work.
+While we will certainly have to embrace many new changes in the upcoming years, these changes will create new growth opportunities and strengthen the professional workplace, creating a brighter future of work.
+For more information on how to future-proof your career, visit Georgia Tech’s Professional Education page.

 Editor: Shannon Helton-Amos